Spearman Medal recognises outstanding published work in Psychology.

 - The Selection Committee will look for evidence of the theoretical contributions made; the originality of the research (including innovation in the experimental methods or techniques used); and the impact of the research findings.

 - Candidates need not be members of the Society, but they must be resident in the UK.

 - Proposers must send a detailed nomination statement outlining the candidates contribution to psychology, together with a copy of the candidates current full CV.
 Nominators are requested to suggest three potential Assessors who have expertise within the research area of the nominee - whom the award committee MAY approach for an assessment of the nominee's work.
 The potential Assessors should not be from the same institution as, or have current collaborations with, the nominee.
 The nomination of potential Assessors does not guarantee that they will be contacted.

-- Nominations should be sent to the Chair of the Board c/o the Leicester Office.
+- Nominations should be sent to Liz Beech at the Society's Leicester Office.

 Recipients are invited to deliver the Spearman Medal Lecture at the Society's Annual Conference, at which they will be presented with the Medal and a commemorative certificate.

 The call for nominations is open, the closing date for nominations is 1 November 2017.